katabeta/lm-mit-momentum/README.md

 If you are viewing this file offline, the most up to date version of these instructions is located in the [project GitHub](https://github.com/katabeta/lm-mit-momentum).

+***ATTENTION STUDENTS:***  **THERE WAS AN UPDATE TO THE LIDAR REGISTRATION ALGORITHM**.
+If you are using the default templates or are relying on the LIDAR registration algorithm in them, the previous versions of these files contained a bug in the coordinate transforms.
+This bug has been fixed and you must update your files.
+Thanks to the student who pointed out the bug during office hours on 25 JAN.

 **NOTES:**

 1. Unless otherwise specified, all instructions are to be entered into the terminal in your Ubuntu installation.